BMWareSPEEDY/TISB-Swap/README.md

 # TISB Swap

 TISB Swap is a community-driven marketplace application designed specifically for the students and faculty of The International School Bangalore (TISB).
-The project, developed for TISB Hacks 2026, aims to promote sustainability and a circular economy within the school community by facilitating the swapping and resale of pre-owned items.
+The project aims to promote sustainability and a circular economy within the school community by facilitating the swapping and resale of pre-owned items.
 I don't have a runnable link as this is a mobile application that I haven't published to the internet but for the live demo, I have this app which is running on an actually phone.
 The link for the demo video is: https://vimeo.com/1162593743?share=copy&fl=sv&fe=ci.

 ## Overview